edwardmasih/Assistant-For-Teacher/README.md

 # Assistant-For-Teacher
 A basic attendance management app with notes, and sms sender with other informations.

 _This was a minor project I've been working on while I was in 3rd year of my engineering.
-I have'nt completed all the functions it should work, some of them are listed under `issues`._
+I haven'gitt completed all the functions it should work, some of them are listed under `issues`._